iterative/dvc.org/content/blog/2022-05-24-MLEM-release.md

 strikes to cover all model productionization scenarios you have.

 MLEM enables this via **model metadata codification**: saving all information that is required to use a model later.
-Beside packaging a model for deployment it can be used for many things, including search and documentation.
+Besides packaging a model for deployment it can be used for many things, including search and documentation.
 To make it even more convenient, MLEM uses human-readable YAML files for that.